aguilasa/css-windify/README.md

-# Tailwindify
+# CSSWindify

-Tailwindify is a tool that automatically converts traditional CSS to Tailwind CSS classes.
+CSSWindify is a tool that automatically converts traditional CSS to Tailwind CSS classes.
 It analyzes your CSS code and generates equivalent Tailwind classes, making migration to Tailwind CSS faster and more efficient.

 ## Project Overview

-Tailwindify helps developers:
+CSSWindify helps developers:

 - Convert legacy CSS to Tailwind CSS
 - Understand how CSS properties map to Tailwind classes
 - Accelerate adoption of Tailwind CSS in existing projects